Mr-Anyone/llvm-project/llvm/lib/Target/CPEN211/README.md

 The entire instruction set is basically self explanatory.

+## Counterintuitive Behaviors

+- `long` is 16 bit.
+Almost everything is 16 bit.

 ## Bugs

 - Currently, signed and unsigned comparison is just incorrect.
 This is because we pretend that the ISD::SETLT and ISD::SETULT are the same thing.
 - Moving a really large 16 bit constant.
 This requires ISA changes to be done so effectively.
+- Char doesn't work, because it is hard coded to be 8 bits.

 # TODO